rajiv2560/designpatternsandprinciples/SRP-Follow/READ_ME.txt

 	responsible for saving data.
 That means it should not also be responsible for retrieving data or any other tasks.

+-	Class has single responsibility + Class has only one reason to change => Single Responsibility Principle.
+-	This means that every class or similar structure, in code should have only one job to do.
+Everything in that class should be related

 Implementation for SRP:

 	1. Contact external servers